aj-das/aj-das-recipe-ratings-predictor/README.md

 ### Data Cleaning

-The raw dataset was comprised of receipe metadata and user-submitted reviews.
-I performed a **left merge** on the recipe ID to consolidate all of the information.
+The raw dataset was comprised of recipe metadata and user-submitted reviews.
+I performed a **left merge** on the recipe ID to consolidate all the information.
 After the merge, I cleaned and transformed the data by removing zero ratings.
 If a rating had a value of 0, I replaced it with `NaN`, since they indicated an absence of a rating rather than a low rating.
 I computed `avg_rating`, which represented the average user rating for each recipe.
-This become the target variable for prediction.
+This became the target variable for prediction.
 The nutrition column was originally a stringified list.
-I parsed it into individual numeric columsn for `calories`, `total_fat`, `sugar`, `sodium`, `protein`, `saturated_fat`, and `carbohydrates`.
-Finally, reciepes without an average rating were removed from the modeling set.
-Cleaning the data helped structure to analyze and model for the data analysis.
+I parsed it into an individual numeric column for `calories`, `total_fat`, `sugar`, `sodium`, `protein`, `saturated_fat`, and `carbohydrates`.
+Finally, recipes without an average rating were removed from the modeling set.
+Cleaning the data helped structure and model for the data analysis.

 | calories | total_fat | sugar | sodium | protein | saturated_fat | carbohydrates | avg_rating |
 |----------|-----------|-------|--------|---------|----------------|----------------|-------------|